 - Communicate.
 Your professor will not know if you are having a problem unless you tell them.
+We're going to say this again: Your professor will not know if you are having a problem unless you tell them.
 Talk to them in a way that you're comfortable (whether in person, email, etc.) so that you can address any potential issues with the coursework before they occur.

 Resolving Conflicts Early